Run by

 Women being treated with Hormone Replacement Therapy (HRT) and anyone on cortisone should have a blood lead test every 6 months to determine whether the treatment or the medical problem is associated with a rise in the blood lead level.

-Anyone suffering any of the health effects or behaviour problems mentioned in "Dangers of a blood lead level above 2 µg/dL and below 10 µg/dL to both adults and children" at and in “Lead, Ageing and Death” at should also ask their GP or specialist for a blood lead test.
+Anyone suffering any of the health effects or behaviour problems mentioned in "Dangers of a blood lead level above 2 µg/dL and below 10 µg/dL to both adults and children" and in “Lead, Ageing and Death” should also ask their GP or specialist for a blood lead test.

 Various individual and government responses to blood lead levels